HR Policy

 External reporting:

-External stakeholders may submit a report via the electronic reporting channel of the Office of the Chancellor of Justice.
+External stakeholders may submit reports via the electronic reporting channel of the Office of the Chancellor of Justice.

-Further details on report handling can be found in Bravedo’s Whistleblowing Privacy Notice.
+Further information on the handling of reports can be found in Bravedo’s Whistleblowing Privacy Notice.

 For questions or development suggestions related to this policy, please contact: